 Arrive in Luxor, where we will meet you at the train station or airport.
-Late morning departure byc road to Esna (approximately 60 km south of Luxor), the home port of our dahabiya.
+Late morning departure by road to Esna (approximately 60 km south of Luxor), the home port of our Dahabeya.

-You will be welcomed by the crew, given a tour of the boat, and then set off as the dahabiya departs the shore—your journey on the Nile begins.
+You will be welcomed by the crew, given a tour of the boat, and then set off as the Dahabeya departs the shore—your journey on the Nile begins.

 Dinner and overnight stay on board.